dagd/dagd/README.markdown

 ## What currently works?

-`curl da.gd/help` will give you a list of what is currenly available on the live site.
+`curl da.gd/help` will give you a list of what is currently available on the live site.

 ## Getting a dev environment up